Virginia-iGEM/generator-igemwiki/README.md

 ![Generated Project](.tutorial/generated_project.PNG)

-Currently only one template is available, and it is a mirror of the Virginia iGEM Wiki on August 2nd, 2018 at 3:01pm.
-In the future, we will add more generic templates with varying feature sets.
+There are two templates available; teh one shown here is the 'advaced' template, is a mirror of the Virginia iGEM Wiki as it was on August 2nd, 2018 at 3:01pm.
+In the future.

 This generated project has the following properties: